International & Exchange Students

 Catlin Gabel welcomes applications for admission from international and exchange students through our global education program.
 Currently, more than 30 countries are represented in the student body.

 Exchange students attend Catlin Gabel for one year or less.
 Exchange students frequently come to us through unique relationships with partner schools, or partner organizations such as ASSIST.
 International exchange students must have adequate housing with a parent, relative, or guardian in the area.
 We will not consider exchange students living with host families arranged by an agency.
-If you have questions regarding the application process as an international exchange student, please contact global education coordinator Kathryn McDermott.
+If you have questions regarding the application process as an international exchange student, please contact Director of Global Education, Dave Whitson.

 Catlin Gabel is an academically demanding school.
-Very strong proficiency in written and spoken English is required.
+Strong proficiency in written and spoken English is required.
 Catlin Gabel does not have a formal English as a Second Language (ESL) program but does have strong study skills support.
 Ideal students possess:

 - Strong time management and organizational skills